turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 Manipulate the 3D scene with these components.

 #### Entity
-An entity is just an int value and works as a handle to retrieve associated components
+An entity is just an int value (int in LUA and uint32 in C++) and works as a handle to retrieve associated components

 #### Scene
+The scene holds components.
+Entity handles can be used to retrieve associated components through the scene.
+- [constructor]Scene() : Scene result  -- creates a custom scene
-- [outer]GetScene() : Scene result  -- returns the current scene
+- [outer]GetScene() : Scene result  -- returns the global scene
 - [outer]LoadModel(string fileName, opt Matrix transform) : int rootEntity	-- Load Model from file. returns a root entity that everything in this model is attached to
 - [outer]LoadModel(Scene scene, string fileName, opt Matrix transform) : int rootEntity	-- Load Model from file into specified scene. returns a root entity that everything in this model is attached to
 - [outer]Pick(Ray ray, opt PICKTYPE pickType, opt uint layerMask, opt Scene scene) : int entity, Vector position,normal, float distance		-- Perform ray-picking in the scene. pickType is a bitmask specifying object types to check against. layerMask is a bitmask specifying which layers to check against.
 Scene parameter is optional and will use the global scene if not specified.
 - Update()  -- updates the scene and every entity and component inside the scene
 - Clear()  -- deletes every entity and component inside the scene
-- Merge()  -- moves contents from an other scene into this one
+- Merge(Scene other)  -- moves contents from an other scene into this one.
+The other scene will be empty after this operation (contents are moved, not copied)

 - Entity_FindByName(string value) : int entity  -- returns an entity ID if it exists, and 0 otherwise
 - Entity_Remove(Entity entity)  -- removes an entity and deletes all its components if it exists